 Note: This data sheet summarizes the features of this group of PIC24F devices.
 It is not intended to be a comprehensive reference source.
-For more information, refer to the "PIC24F Family Reference Manual", Section 6.
-"Oscillator" (DS39700).
+For more information, refer to the "PIC24F Family Reference Manual", "Section 6.
+Oscillator" (DS39700).

-The oscillator system for PIC24FJ64GB004 family devices has the following features:
+The oscillator system for PIC24FJ64GA104 family devices has the following features:

-A total of four external and internal oscillator options as clock sources, providing 11 different clock modes
+- A total of four external and internal oscillator options as clock sources, providing 11 different clock modes - On-chip 4x PLL to boost internal operating frequency on select internal and external oscillator sources

-- An on-chip USB PLL block to provide a stable 48 MHz clock for the USB module, as well as a range of frequency options for the system clock - Software-controllable switching between various clock sources - Software-controllable postscaler for selective clocking of CPU for system power savings - A Fail-Safe Clock Monitor (FSCM) that detects clock failure and permits safe application recovery or shutdown - A separate and independently configurable system clock output for synchronizing external hardware
+- Software-controllable switching between various clock sources - Software-controllable postscaler for selective clocking of CPU for system power savings - A Fail-Safe Clock Monitor (FSCM) that detects clock failure and permits safe application recovery or shutdown - A separate and independently configurable system clock output for synchronizing external hardware